Budget proposes reduction in import duty on cut, polished diamonds and gemstones

 Presenting the Budget for 2022-23 in the Lok Sabha, the Finance Minister said a simplified regulatory framework will be implemented by June this year in order to facilitate export of jewellery through e-commerce.

-Sitharaman announced that customs duty of at least Rs 400 per kg will be paid on imitation jewellery import "to disincentivise import of undervalued imitation jewellery".
+Sitharaman announced that customs duty of at least Rs 400 per kg will be levied on imitation jewellery import "to disincentivise import of undervalued imitation jewellery".

 Customs duty on certain critical chemicals namely methanol, acetic acid and heavy feed stocks for petroleum refining is also being reduced, while duty is being raised on sodium cyanide for which adequate domestic capacity exists.